RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

    its developer and has been discontinued as an option in other imaging programs, like Guymager.

-Troubleshooting
-***************

-If the FRED does not recongize the KryoFlux, it is likely an issue that Windows 10 has with the driver.
-To fix this issue:

-1. Open the Device Manager

-2. Expand "Ports COM & LPT" and right click on "Bossa Program Post"

-3. Choose "Browse my computer for driver software" then "let me pick from a list of device drivers"

-4. Since KryoFlux has already been installed, you should see the KryoFlux driver in the list

-5. Open the commpand prompt and cd to the DTC folder.
-Run "dtc -c2"

-If the KryoFlux GUI does not run when “Start” is selected:

-1. Open the command prompt and cd to the DTC folder

-2. Run “java -jar kryoflux-ui.jar”

-3. With the command window still open, use the GUI to select “Start” again to being imaging.
-The command window will provide more detailed output of what the GUI is doing, allowing you to further troubleshoot using any error messages in the output window

-When in doubt, check that the drive is properly calibrated. *When switching between drives (e.g. from imaging 3.5” disks to 5.25” disks) you will need to re-calibrate the KryoFlux.*

-Calibrate using the command line:

-1. Open the command prompt and cd to the DTC folder

-2. Run “dtc -c2”

-Calibrate using the GUI:

-1. Open the GUI and select the “Drive” tab at the top of the window

-2. Select either Drive 0 or Drive 1 in the drop-down menu.
-Note: the drive will not calibrate if the wrong drive is selected.
-If you are unsure of which Drive to select, reference `Understanding Drive 1/0 <https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.s1zf81h6kdr3>`_ in the “Archivists Guide to KyroFlux”

 3. Select "Calibrate" from the drop-down menu